 Section 5.09 State, federal and other public or private grants may be pursued as recommended by the Council, provided they support the goals and objectives of the Cooperative.

-Section 5.11 As part of the budget process, the Budget and Finance Committee will present a preliminary budget to the Cooperative Board at least two (2) months prior to the Cooperative’s Annual Meeting.
+Section 5.11 As part of the budget process, the Director will present a preliminary budget to the Cooperative Board at least two (2) months prior to the Cooperative’s Annual Meeting.

-(a) In creating the preliminary budget, the Committee shall take into account the service needs of member libraries as well as current and future funding levels.
+(a) In creating the preliminary budget, the Director shall take into account the service needs of member libraries as well as current and future funding levels.